concaticus/portfolio-new/README.md

 - **Git & GitHub**
 - **Netlify**

-In doing so, I followed and modelled this site off the [following tutorial](https://youtu.be/xV7S8BhIeBo) from FreeCodeCamp's YouTube page
+In doing so, I followed and modelled this site off the [following tutorial](https://youtu.be/xV7S8BhIeBo) from FreeCodeCamp's YouTube page.
+An attempt was made to initially mirror the existing code base, following the tutorial's lead.
+After working through the tutorial, greater liberty was taken to expand beyond what was covered...

 ### Functionality

+- add notes for functionality

 ### Optimisations